0x-d4/Bet-Forge/README.md

 - **Support for More Chains**: Expansion to additional blockchain networks to increase accessibility.
 - **Dynamic Visuals**: Update NFT visuals alongside metadata based on event outcomes.
 - **Real-Time Price Updates**: Reflect real-time prices according to the user's connected chain.
+- **Online Casino**: An array of games for the user to bet their funds directly!

 ## Sustainable NFT Model